 Era of Megafires

-Era of Megafires is a project produced by the Wildfire Project, a fiscal affiliate of the Wenatchee Valley Museum and Cultural Center.
+Era of Megafires is fiscal affiliate of the Wenatchee Valley Museum and Cultural Center.

 Megafires, wildfires over 100,000 acres, and the destruction caused by them is a serious and growing issue to our region.
 Our communities, homes, businesses and our very way of life are threatened.
 If we are going to make effective progress towards increasing fire resiliency, we must increase awareness and stimulate conversation about this important issue across all levels of society.
 Through education, we firmly believe we can change the way we receive fire and smoke.

-The Wildfire Project is a 60-minute, multi-media, traveling presentation that features Dr. Paul Hessburg (Pacific Northwest Research Station, U.S. Forest Service), who has conducted fire and landscape ecology research for more than 27 years.
+The Era of Megafires is a 70-minute, multi-media, traveling presentation that features Dr. Paul Hessburg (Pacific Northwest Research Station, U.S. Forest Service), who has conducted fire and landscape ecology research for more than 27 years.
 The presented material comes in the form of fast-moving, short, topic-based talks interspersed with compelling video vignettes and features the work of wildfire photographer, John Marshall.
 Think TedX mixed with snappy documentary shorts and amazing photography.
 The videos were created by award-winning documentary film company, North 40 Productions, of Wenatchee, WA.

 Media is an effective way to educate and engage audiences with important topics that demand solutions.
 Coupling Paul Hessburg’s experience in this arena with North 40’s production technical savvy, this media will inform, engage and inspire audiences, as well as provide an effective educational tools for the many organizations who are working tirelessly to improve the wildfire situation.